Back to Learning Center

 Consult with an Attorney

 Simple disclosures and shared decision making can go a long way in the divorce process.
-As always, before deciding what path is best for you, you should always discuss your options and goals with a Dallas divorce attorney who is trained to deal with peaceful divorces as well as highly contentious divorces…and hopefully an attorney that doesn’t need you to fund their children’s college education.
+As always, before deciding what path is best for you, you should always discuss your options and goals with a Goranson Bain Ausley divorce attorney who is trained to deal with peaceful divorces as well as highly contentious divorces…and hopefully an attorney that doesn’t need you to fund their children’s college education.